 desk

 Ideally, there’s a solid wall behind you, and you have a clear view of the room entrance.
+Many practitioners place the desk diagonally across from the door, the “kitty-corner” spot, so you can see anyone entering without sitting in their direct path.
 A well-placed command position brings feelings of control, safety, stability, and foresight.

 The Positioning of Chairs and Computers

-How you place your desk chair is important as well.
+How you place your desk chair is also important.
 Ideally, you would face the door, but if that’s not possible, at least never have your back to it.
 Use a supportive, comfortable chair, and make sure you have a strong supporting wall behind you.

 As for your computer, avoid placing it by a window since this can cause a glare.